-While we are right to be concerned about the economic cost associated with running a large country and waging war (on drugs, terrorism, ISIS, etc.) shouldn’t we be equally concerned with the costs and consequences resulting from what government officials euphemistically call unavoidable “collateral damage?”
-Such military speak doesn’t begin to do justice to the actual reality of those many thousands of civilians killed and wounded, families displaced from their homes and ancestral homelands, and the mounting number of returning soldiers with severe physical injuries and PTSD.
+While we are right to be concerned about the economic cost associated with running a large first world country and waging various wars (on drugs, on terrorism, ISIS, etc.) shouldn’t we be equally concerned with the psychological and physical costs and consequences resulting from what government officials euphemistically call unavoidable “collateral damage”?
+Such military speak doesn’t begin to do justice to the actual reality of those thousands of civilians killed and wounded, families displaced from their homes and ancestral homelands, and the mounting number of returning soldiers with severe physical injuries and PTSD.
 Sure there is a lot of lip service paid to helping and supporting our courageous “wounded warriors” but all the parades, handshakes, brain scans, robotic arms and Starship Trooper prosthetics in the world will not adequately repair the damaged psyches of combat veterans with deep psychological wounds and moral injuries at the soul level.

-In addition, such an extreme breakdown of personal safety, integrated sensorium and personal sensibility is often accompanied by the inability to “work through” (ie., mentally and emotionally process) the traumatic event(s) necessary for long term adaptation and recovery.
-PTSD sufferers are essentially stuck in a mental movie theater randomly replaying the horrific memories, stress arousing stimuli and sensory triggers associated with their original trauma.
+In addition, such an extreme breakdown of perceived safety, integrated sensorium and personal sensibility is accompanied by the inability to “work through” (ie., mentally and emotionally process) the traumatic event(s) necessary for long term adaptation and recovery.
+PTSD sufferers are essentially stuck in a mental movie theater randomly replaying the horrific memories, stress arousing stimuli and sensory triggers associated with their initial trauma.

 really worthwhile read, captaincliff!